Dr. Michael Rieder

-Dr. Rieder is a Professor with the Department of Paediatrics, Physiology and Pharmacology and Medicine at Western University.
-He is the Chair of the Section of Paediatrics Clinical Pharmacology and is a Scientist at the Robarts Research Institute.
-He is Chair of the Drug Therapy Committee of the Canadian Paediatric Society and has served as a consultant to Health Canada, the NIH, the MRC and the Canadian College of Academies.
+Dr. Rieder is a Professor with the Department of Paediatrics, Physiology and Pharmacology and Medicine at Western University and is the Interim Chair/Chief of the Department of Paediatrics.
+He is the Head of the Division of Paediatric Clinical Pharmacology and is a Scientist at the Robarts Research Institute.
+He is a member of the Drug Therapy Committee of the Canadian Paediatric Society and has served as a consultant to Health Canada, the NIH, the MRC and the Canadian College of Academies.
 Dr. Rieder's research focuses on drug safety and adverse drug reactions as well as on optimal therapeutics in children.
 This includes studying genetic variations and their impact on drug efficacy and safety and the mechanisms of drug hypersensitivity.

-Dr. Rieder has been the recipient of many awards including the 1994 and 1996 Young Investigator of the Year for the Canadian and American Societies of Clinical Pharmacology and the Senior Investigator Award of the Canadian Society of Clinical Pharmacology.
+Dr. Rieder has been the recipient of many awards including the 1994 and 1996 Young Investigator of the Year for the Canadian and American Societies of Clinical Pharmacology, the Senior Investigator Award of the Canadian Society of Clinical Pharmacology and the Academic Leadership Award in Clinical Investigation from the Paediatric Chairs of Canada.
 Other distinguished awards include the Harvard Macy Scholar Award, the Douglas Bocking Award, several Teacher of the Year Awards, Fellowships from the Royal Colleges of Physicians and Surgeons of Glasgow and Edinburgh and a Distinguished University Professor award at Western.
 He holds the CIHR-GSK Chair in Paediatric Clinical Pharmacology, the only endowed Chair in Paediatric Clinical Pharmacology in Canada.